10 things that will surprise you about Bournemouth.. Especially no.8!

 After Liverpool and London, Bournemouth is the UK town where the Beatles played the most concerts and their cover for their second album With the Beatles was a photograph taken at the Palace Court hotel in 1963.

-3. A weird egg video which attracted thousands of viewers was filmed on Bournemouth beach.
+3. A weird egg video that attracted thousands of viewers was filmed on Bournemouth beach.

 A member of the public @Danny85bournemouth came across this weird egg that was washed up on Bournemouth beach in 2011 and posted the video on Youtube.
 The video received more than 420,000 views.